-Inclusive Futures is a Consortium programme of 16 global partners, led by Sightsavers, focussing on advancing the inclusion of people with disabilities.
+Inclusive Futures was a Consortium programme of 16 global partners, led by Sightsavers, focussing on advancing the inclusion of people with disabilities.

-The project brings together a diverse range of NGOs and research centres with expertise in different areas.
+The project brought together a diverse range of NGOs and research centres with expertise in different areas.

-Together we're pooling our collective expertise and working with disabled people’s organisations to create innovative solutions and remove key barriers that can prevent disabled people from accessing education, health care and work.
+Together we pooled our collective expertise and worked with disabled people’s organisations to create innovative solutions and remove key barriers that can prevent disabled people from accessing education, health care and work.

-Inclusive Futures runs in seven countries, developing and delivering education, health, work, and stigma and discrimination programmes.
+Inclusive Futures ran in seven countries, developing and delivering education, health, work, and stigma and discrimination programmes.

 Our areas of focus

-Within the Inclusive Futures programme, we are supporting on two of the key thematic focuses: work and education.
+Within the Inclusive Futures programme, we supported on two of the key thematic focuses: work and education.

-The 'work' programme is helping to make practical changes to the way companies train and hire people with disabilities, and to develop innovative ways to help people find a job.
+The 'work' programme helped make practical changes to the way companies train and hire people with disabilities, and to develop innovative ways to help people find a job.

-The 'education' programme improves the lives of children with disabilities by ensuring accessible learning and education is available for all children.
+The 'education' programme improved the lives of children with disabilities by ensuring accessible learning and education is available for all children.

 What makes Inclusive Futures different?

-• Scope and Scale: From global to local, over a six year period, Inclusive Futures is bringing together experts from 16 global organisations, disabled people's organisations and those with lived experiences across seven countries to create lasting change.
+• Scope and Scale: From global to local, over a six year period, Inclusive Futures brought together experts from 16 global organisations, disabled people's organisations and those with lived experiences across seven countries to create lasting change.

-• Recognising challenges and successes: Inclusive Futures looks for robust evidence of what works.
-We are piloting projects, analysing the results and being very open about the challenges and successes we’ve faced along the way.
+• Recognising challenges and successes: Inclusive Futures looked for robust evidence of what works.
+We piloted projects, analysed the results and were very open about the challenges and successes we faced along the way.

-• Collaboration: We’re pooling our collective expertise to create innovative solutions to make this a reality.
+• Collaboration: We pooled our collective expertise to create innovative solutions to make this a reality.

-• Lasting Change: Our goal is that people with disabilities will simply be able to access the same quality education, health and work opportunities as everyone else.
+• Lasting Change: Our goal was that people with disabilities will simply be able to access the same quality education, health and work opportunities as everyone else.

-Inclusive Futures is funded through UK Aid Connect, a DFID funding initiative that awards grants to groups who create innovative solutions to complex development challenges to make real change.
+Inclusive Futures is funded through UK Aid Connect, an FCDO funding initiative that awards grants to groups who create innovative solutions to complex development challenges to make real change.
 It demonstrates the UK government’s commitment to global leadership on inclusive development by ensuring people with disabilities are central to international development policy-making and programmes.